MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Application-Code.md

     The [!INCLUDE[prod_short](../developer/includes/prod_short.md)] installation media (DVD) includes several new versions of Microsoft extensions (that is, extensions that have **Microsoft** as the publisher).
 If your old deployment uses these extensions, you have to upgrade the old versions to the new versions.

     > [!IMPORTANT]
-    > For Denmark (DK) and German (DE) versions.
+    > For Denmark (DK), German (DE), and India (IN) versions.
 Some of the local functionality has been moved from the base application to extensions.
     >
     > If you are upgrading from a Denmark (DK) version of Dynamics NAV 2017 or earlier, you must publish and install the following extensions to get the local functionality:
     >